Camping out in Antarctica

 How does it work?

 After dinner you’ll leave the vessel and travel to shore via a swift and safe Zodiac boat.
 We are not allowed to bring food on land, so the camping activity is conducted after dinner and before breakfast the next day.
-Experienced guides will choose the campsite and instruct everybody in how to prepare the bivouac or pitch tents, if that is required.
+Experienced guides will choose the campsite and instruct everybody in how to prepare the bivouac, if that is required.

 The next morning everyone helps break camp and clean the camping gear, making sure nothing is left behind.
 The location for camps and the amount of camp nights offered depends on the weather and location of the ship.
 One night of camping to accommodate all of our passengers is our goal, but additional nights are offered whenever we can manage it and local conditions permit.